Tzyy410/AL-Sampling/README.md

 5. **Model Retraining**: Train the NNAP and advance to the next generation.

 ---

-## 📂 Data Assets (Models & Structures)

-In addition to the sampling codes, this repository will also host the data assets generated from this workflow:
-- **Trained NNAP Potentials**: The final robust force field parameters for Gold clusters.
-- **Optimized Geometries**: The `.xyz` files of the lowest-energy structures found for Au30-Au45.

-*(Data files will be uploaded and linked here).*

----
 ```
 *(Citation details will be updated upon publication).*